foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ## Reverse Proxy and HTTPS Configuration with Caddy

 > This section assumes that you have a valid domain name with an A record pointing to `<public IP address>`.
-If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns)) to get a free domain and point it to `<public IP address>`.
+If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) to get a free domain and point it to `<public IP address>`.
 Having a domain name is required for this section. {.is-info}

 <a id="D30" href="#D30">D30.</a>  Install Caddy to use as a reverse proxy by running the following commands: